Best Article in the Journal of Urban Affairs Award (Sponsored by Taylor & Francis)

 • A complimentary conference registration waiver (including meal + reception tickets) for each author for the conference at which the award is received (valued at $500+ USD)

-The plaque will be presented at the Annual Awards Program held during the spring conference.
-Following the conference, a press release will be prepared announcing the winner.
+The plaque will be presented at the Awards & Recognition Program held during the annual UAA Conference.
+Following the conference, a press release will be prepared announcing the recipient(s).

 Each spring, the award is determined by a committee appointed by the Chair of the UAA Governing Board.
 All articles published in the most recent complete volume of the journal are automatically eligible for consideration.
 The committee chair reports the decision to the UAA Executive Director.
 The UAA Executive Office notifies the recipient.